 What is General Contractor’s Insurance?

 Being a Building Contractor is a rewarding occupation.
-As with any type of business you need to have insurance coverage to protect your business.
-You need to remember besides your home your business is your largest asset.
-Not only that, it is the way you make the money to pay your bills and support your family.
+As with any type of business, you need to have insurance coverage to protect it.
+It would be best if you remembered that, besides your home, your business is your largest asset.
+Not only that, it is how you make money to pay your bills and support your family.

-Get Your Instant General Contractor Liability Insurance Quote
+Get a Cheap General Contractor Liability Insurance Quote Now

 Who Needs To Get General Contractor’s Insurance?

-In some States, General Contractors are required by law to have a General Contractor’s Liability Insurance.
-Even if the State does not require most Cities will require that you show them proof of General Liability Insurance before they will issue you a permit.
 Regardless of whether or not you are required to have it as a responsible business owner, you should have it.
-Why would you risk everything you worked so hard for just to save a few bucks.
+Why would you risk everything you worked so hard for just to save a few bucks?

 What Insurance Does A General Contractor Need?